Understanding How an IP Address Works

 • A virtual private network (VPN): It conceals your geographical location, making your devices appear connected to a local network.

-Creating a Unique Password
+3. Creating a Unique Password

 Your internet password is the only guard restricting other people from accessing your network and devices.
-Change the ISP-provided default password into a unique passcode that is difficult to guess and recall.
+Change the ISP-provided default password into a unique passcode difficult to guess and recall.
 If possible, frequently change your passwords.

-Using a Robust Antivirus Solution
+4. Using a Robust Antivirus Solution

-Install the latest version of comprehensive antivirus software and ensure you keep it up-to-date.
+Install the latest version of comprehensive antivirus software and ensure you keep it up to date.
 Antivirus protection blocks viruses and securely stores passwords and confidential documents.
 It encrypts data exchange happening via your network, too.

-Blocking Malicious Content
+5. Blocking Malicious Content

 Keep an eye out for phishing emails and refrain from clicking on suspicious links.
 Connecting to unreliable sites makes your device location and IP address vulnerable to attackers.